KathanP19/Gxss/README.md

 # TODO

+- [ ] Add Post Method Support.
+- [ ] Add Proxy Support.
-- [ ] Add an option for user to add there own headers
+- [x] Add an option for user to add there own headers
-- [ ] Add an option for User-Agent
+- [x] Add an option for User-Agent

 # Thanks To